 This week has been a disheartening one for equality.
 But for inspiration, we should look to the past, to Don Dunstan, a man who saw inequality and refused to accept it.

-Australian maverick number twelve is a man most of us know from one photograph.
-Even if you weren’t born yet in November 1972, you will recognize the picture of a State Premier on the steps of his parliament building, in a very tight white t-shirt, long socks and yes, bright pink hot pants.
-This in itself would be enough to label Don Dunstan a maverick, but there is more, so much more to the man than sparkling clothes.
+Don Dunstan is a man most of us know from one photograph.
+Even if you weren’t born yet in November 1972, you will recognise the picture of a State Premier on the steps of his parliament building, in a very tight white t-shirt, long socks and yes, bright pink hot pants.
 Although it would be easy to be distracted by the see-through lace shirt, skin-tight black trousers and enormous silver rings he wore at a party for a famous painter.
-Or the dull gold dress suit with a caramel bow tie, shirt with frilly cuffs and pull-on boots that came out of his closet for an opening night of the Australian Ballet in 1974.
+Or the dull gold dress suit with a caramel bow tie, shirt with frilly cuffs and pull-on boots that came out of his closet for opening night of the Australian Ballet in 1974.

 But, I digress.

 Don Dunstan is, of course, most famous for decriminalising homosexuality in South Australia in 1975, the first state in Australia to do so.
 Closer observation will show, however, that he was a civil libertarian and humanist across the board.
 Influential in strengthening democracy, helping Indigenous people get more self-determination, pushing multiculturalism forward and addressing the powers of the police force in his state.
 Through it all, he remained highly controversial, with ministers preaching against him from the pulpit and police officers building up a special trash file.